coveo/source.coveo.com/_posts/2021-02-23-coveo-headless-plus-svelte.md

 ## Setting up the repository

-For this example, we will use [Sapper](https://sapper.svelte.dev/), a small framework that builds a Svelte app with many modern features such as Server-side rendered pages, which is very useful for Commerce's SEO.
+For this example, we will use [Sapper](https://sapper.svelte.dev/), a small framework that builds a Svelte app with many modern features such as Server-side rendered pages, which is very useful for SEO in Commerce.

 ```cmd
 npx degit "sveltejs/sapper-template#rollup" coveo-svelte-headless